South Carolina to Missouri Car Shipping (2024 Cost Guide)

 Do you need car insurance when shipping your car from South Carolina to Missouri?

-If you’re not driving the vehicle from South Carolina to Missouri, it’s not required to have typical car insurance.
+If you’re not driving the vehicle from South Carolina to Missouri, you aren't required to have typical car insurance.
 Your car hauler should have adequate insurance if an accident happened on the drive to Missouri, which you should verify before loading your car in South Carolina.

 How long does it take to ship a car from South Carolina to Missouri?

 Car shipping companies can travel about 500 miles per day.
-With the trip from South Carolina to Missouri being about 866 miles, that’s as fast as about 2 days.
-But most car transporting companies will take 2-7 days to go from South Carolina to Missouri.
+The trip from South Carolina to Missouri is about 866 miles, and that’s as fast as about 2 days.
+However, most car transport companies will take 2-7 days to travel from South Carolina to Missouri.